unsw-restech/unsw-restech.github.io/source/storage/data_archive.rst

     module help unswdataarchive/2020-03-19

+To generate a token send an email to the `IT Service Centre <ITServiceCentre@unsw.edu.au>`_ asking for a Data Archive token to be generated.
+A service desk request for an authentication token to be generated needs to indicate a Data Archive namespace (/UNSW_RDS/Dxxx or /UNSW_RDS/Hxxx) as a scope for the token.

 .. warning::
     This advice has poor results.
 The help file is too long for most screen sizes and there's no pagination in modules version < 4.
 Last line should include a location that the researcher can read directly (using less)